 I have been training salespeople for over 25 years.
 I have carried a sales bag for around 30 years.

-The fist sales training program I attended was called Counsellor Selling by Wilson Learning in the 1980’s.
+The first sales training program I attended was called Counsellor Selling by Wilson Learning in the 1980’s.
 I learnt a lot about “Discovery Agreements” which was the output of good questioning.

 Then when I joined The Forum Corporation in 1995 I became a master trainer of the classic Face-to-Face Selling Skills and Consultative Selling Skills programs.
 I fell in love with “High Gain Questions” and use them to this day.